bwyss/self-hosted-home-camera-setup/README.md

 - Linux: 64-bit version of Debian 10 or Ubuntu 16.04 (up to 20.04), and an x86-64 or ARMv8 system architecture
 - Python 3.6-3.9
 - Camera (wired and PoE)
-- Eathernet Switch
+- Ethernet Switch
-- USB drive (for ubuntu instalation)
+- USB drive (for ubuntu installation)

 ### Overview
 DO NOT USE Ubuntu version > 20.04.
-Ubuntu 20.04 (desktop in my case) is needed because it is using a kernal version 5.15.0-67-generic which is compatable with the Edge TPU runtime and the TensorFlow Lite runtime software used for the Google Coral TPU hardware.
+Ubuntu 20.04 (desktop in my case) is needed because it is using a kernel version 5.15.0-67-generic which is compatible with the Edge TPU runtime and the TensorFlow Lite runtime software used for the Google Coral TPU hardware.

-The Google Coral TPU chip is needed for all of the object detection that frigate is going to be doing on the video streems.
-Without this chip, the system will use exsesive GPU for the processing.
+The Google Coral TPU chip is needed for all of the object detection that frigate is going to be doing on the video streams.
+Without this chip, the system will use excessive GPU for the processing.
 My motherboard has a Mini M.2 slot so I [purchased this chip](https://www.amazon.com/dp/B0CY2C6FV4?ref=ppx_yo2ov_dt_b_fed_asin_title).

-I am using CasaOs for easy docker managment (firgate and home assistante will be install with CasaOS on top of ubuntu desktop)
+I am using CasaOs for easy docker management (Frigate and Home Assistant will be install with CasaOS on top of ubuntu desktop)

 I'm using [Reolink](https://www.amazon.com/gp/product/B09873G7X3/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1) cameras with a [switch](https://www.amazon.com/gp/product/B076PRM2C5/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1)